matheus-rambo/r_crypto/README.md

  - main.py and InvalidFileExtensionException.py were deleted.
  - Saving information of encryption on file.
 The user that encrypted, data and the original extension of the file before encryption and more.
   - When a file is decrypted, it backs to its original file extension.
-  - Removed *.rdecrypted* from files that were decrypted by rcrypt.
+  - Removed the *.rdecrypted* extension from files that were decrypted by rcrypt.

 # Usage of r_crypto